mkenney/docker-devenv/README.md

 * [mkenney/devenv](https://hub.docker.com/r/mkenney/devenv/)

 Based on [php:7 Offical](https://hub.docker.com/_/php/) (debian:jessie).
 The default bash environment is based on [mkenney/terminal_config](https://github.com/mkenney/terminal_config) and, when using the `devenv` cli, initializes and attaches to a tmux session when you connect to the container.
-Because this assumes `vim` will be the primary editor, the default command-prefix key has been remapped to `C-\`.
+Because this assumes `vim` will be the primary editor, the default command-prefix key has been remapped to `M-space` (meta+space).
 You can specify a secondary prefix key with the `--tmux-prefix` option or use your own `.tmux.conf` file using the `--tmux` option.

 The default user is modified when the container is initialized so it becomes the owner of the project directory on the host and belongs to the same group so new files will be created with the same uid/gid on the host.